openshift-online/ocm-api-model/README.md

 Root -> Clusters -> Cluster(123) -> Credentials
 ```

-Each link in that chain of locators is translated into an URL path segment
+Each link in that chain of locators is translated into a URL path segment
 using the following rules:

 - The root resource corresponds to the root of the service/version.
 For